 WVRR 1905 Baldwin 4-6-0s

-WARNING: THESE ARE AVAILABLE FOR TRS19 ONLY.
-THEY HAVE NOT BEEN COMPLETED WITH LEGACY MATERIALS AND WILL NOT BE COMPATIBLE WITH OLDER VERSIONS OF TRAINZ.
+WARNING: THESE ARE AVAILABLE FOR TANE SP3 AND TRS19 ONLY.
+THEY USE THE .TRAINZMESH FILE TYPE AND WILL NOT BE COMPATIBLE WITH OLDER VERSIONS OF TRAINZ.

 Three turn-of-the-century 4-6-0s built for the Washoe Valley Railroad, nos.
 28 'Millers,' 29 'Lone Mountain,' and 30 'Tonopah.'